SwathiKeshavamurthy/Juggler-P3/README.md

 - [PYTHON](https://www.python.org/) used as the back-end programming language.
 Python is a primary programming language used for developing the core functionality of the Juggler tool.
 It offers simplicity, readability, and a vast ecosystem of libraries and frameworks that facilitate rapid development.
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) (Hypertext Markup Language) or HTML, was used to design the basic website.
 HTML was already implemented in the [CODEINSTITUTE TEMPLATE](https://github.com/Code-Institute-Org/p3-template).
+This also has embedded CSS.
 This template is used for building Jugger Tool.
-I have made few changes as color and terminal width.
+Few changes were made for Juggler color and terminal width.

 # Technologies Used